-Although the scale of change set out in this document is vast, it's important to remember the transformational benefits go far beyond reducing carbon - providing cleaner air for us to breathe, more opportunities for us to enjoy our beautiful landscapes, greater community cohesion through working together, and reduced costs for households and businesses.
+This will deliver transformational benefits that go far beyond reducing carbon - providing cleaner air for us to breathe, more opportunities for us to enjoy our beautiful landscapes, greater community cohesion through working together, and reduced costs for households and businesses.
 In York and North Yorkshire, we can also seize unique opportunities to transform and level up our economy.
 With world class innovation assets, research facilities and industry capabilities, the bio economy presents significant opportunities to sequester carbon and grow the economy.

 Whilst specific projects and programmes will deliver carbon reductions, we need to have a strategic and holistic approach to enable change across the region.
-Through extensive research and stakeholder engagement, we have identified a number of "enablers" that will create the conditions for a carbon negative York and North Yorkshire:
+Through extensive research and stakeholder engagement, we have identified a number of "enablers" that will create the conditions for York and North Yorkshire to decarbonise at pace and scale: